 One of Indonesia's significant health pediatric problems is Acute Encephalitis Syndrome (AES).
-AES is a set of clinical symptoms and signs of febrile disease accompanied by an acute mental status alteration and a new onset of seizures.
-Several different viruses, bacteria, spirochetes, parasites, toxins etc could cause it.
-The term could meningitis, to encephalitis meningoencephalitis.
-AES could occur as epidemics or non-epidemics (sporadic).
-The etiology in most encephalitis cases (65%) is unknown.
-Based on a systematic review of non-epidemic studies conducted in children, they reported a minimum incidence of 10 Surveillance $100.000^3$ . conducted Ompusunggu S 2008 study reported 1.496 AES cases from 15 hospitals in six provinces in Indonesia.
-AES may cause neurological complications such as hearing loss.
-It could be detected immediately after exposure to infection.
-Sensorineural hearing loss was the most common complication in children with intracranial infection 7.8.
+AES is a set of clinical symptoms and signs of febrile disease accompanied by an acute mental status alteration and new onset of seizures.
+Several different viruses, bacteria, spirochetes, fungus, parasites, toxins etc could cause it^{1,2}.
+The term could refer to meningitis, encephalitis or meningoencephalitis.
+AES could occur as epidemics or non-epidemics (sporadic)3.
+The etiology in most encephalitis cases (65%) is unknown4.
+Based on a systematic review of non-epidemic studies conducted in children, they reported a minimum incidence of 10 per 100.0003.
+Surveillance conducted by Ompusunggu S 20085 study reported 1.496 AES cases from 15 hospitals in six provinces in Indonesia.

+AES may cause neurological complications such as hearing loss6.
+It could be detected immediately after exposure to infection7.
+Sensorineural hearing loss was the most common complication in children with intracranial infection^{7,8}.
 Hearing loss in children associated with AES is a constellation of many risk factors that affect its prognosis.